a-doyle/COMP30050/README.md

 We also decided to include the code we were using, as well as the interfaces and enums we would be implementing and integrating for the final project, so as the evaluators can see what we had planned on using before half the team dropped out last minute.

 # Codebase
-Each class submitted contains relevant logic for controlling the various functionality of the game, as follows
+Each class submitted contains relevant logic for controlling the various functionality of the game, as follows Board contains the UI and main class.
+The Players